abdullahoday710/abdullahoday710/README.md

 - Successfully ported the networking stack, which utilized an obscure implementation of the RDP-UDP protocol.
 - Also ported key game systems, including the inventory system, quest system, building system, and combat system.
 - The project was challenging but ultimately successful.

+💡 Fun Fact: I learned how to code before I learned how to drive.
+That tells you everything about my priorities.

 ## 📈 Personal projects